TykTechnologies/tyk-identity-broker/README.md

   }
 }
 ```
-When doing SSO for a user, you need to think about the user's permissions once he is logged into the application.
-TIB can request the dashboard to log in a user with a certain specific  during the SSO of the user.
-In order to configure the user's permission you need to create a group in the dashboard and use this group object ID as a value for these fields:
+When doing SSO for a user, you need to think about the user's permissions once they are logged into the application.
+TIB can request the Dashboard to log in a user with a certain specific  during the SSO of the user.
+In order to configure the user's permission you need to create a group in the Dashboard and use this group object ID as a value for these fields:
-* For a static setting and set `DefaultUserGroupID` with a dashboard group id.
-TIB will use it as the default user permissions when requesting a nonce from the dashboard. **Note:** If you don't set this field, the user will be logged in as admin dashboard user.
+* For a static setting and set `DefaultUserGroupID` with a Dashboard group id.
+TIB will use it as the default user permissions when requesting a nonce from the dashboard. **Note:** If you don't set this field, the user will be logged in as an admin dashboard user.
 * For a dynamic setting based on OAuth/OpenID scope, use `CustomUserGroupField` with  `UserGroupMapping` listing your User Groups names from the scopes to user group IDs in the dashboard, in the following format - `"<user-group-name>": "<user-group-id>".
 *